-3. Master of Journalism
+3. Master of Fine Arts in Creative Non-Fiction

-- A Bachelor of Journalism degree or equivalent program, with an average grade of B or better. - International students must meet the same criteria as Canadian students. - A prior learning assessment process will be made available for the few applicants who do not have a Bachelor of Journalism degree, but who have a degree in another discipline and deep experience in the field.
+- An Undergraduate degree in any discipline, normally an honours degree with a minimum grade point average of B; - International students must meet the same criteria as Canadian students. - A prior learning assessment process will be made available for the few applicants who do not have a Bachelor of Journalism degree, but who have a degree in another discipline and deep experience in the field.
 It is expected that fewer than five percent of admitted students will enter through prior learning assessment.